nordie92/AoE4BO/README.md

 Please share your build order! https://steamcommunity.com/groups/Aoe4BO

 ## Create your own build order
-Creating your own build order is easy.
-Create a text file and write down one line for one instruction.
+Create a text file and write down one line for every instruction.
 At first you have to define the requirements.
-For example "7s" (when reaches 7 supply).Or "7s,100f" (when reaches 7 supply and 100 food).
+For example "7s" (when reaches 7 supply).
+Or "7s,100f" (when reaches 7 supply and 100 food).
 Next close this requirement section by typing ":".
 Finally write down the instruction, "build house" for example.
 There are 7 possible requirements implemented: Supply(s), Supply cap(sc), food(f), wood(w), gold(g), stone(st) and time(t, in seconds).
 If you want to write more then one instruction just repeat the same requirements on the next line.

 ## Text recognition failed